gmanic/daly_bms_bt/README.md

 Structure is that daly_bms.py is implementing data functionallity, daly_bms_bluetooth.py is the connection layer to the BMS via bleak (via asyncio, hence this additional layer (extended to dreadnought's initial implementation).

 Data model is a little different to accomodate a clear (IMHO) MQTT structure, especially considering using more than one Daly SMART BMS.

+Certain response codes are untested, e.g. error codes of the BMS.
+I'm not going to intentionally trying to trigger those errors...

 I have no prior experience with python, nor asyncio programming, so bear with me. :)